syncfusion-content/blazor-docs/blazor/dropdown-tree/localization.md

 ## RTL

 Dropdown Tree component has `RTL` support.
 It helps to render the Dropdown Tree from right-to-left direction.
-Refer to the [Right-To-Left Support](https://blazor.syncfusion.com/documentation/common/right-to-left) topic to enable the `RTL` in Syncfusion Blazor components
+Refer to the [Right-To-Left Support](https://blazor.syncfusion.com/documentation/common/right-to-left) topic to enable the `RTL` in Syncfusion&reg; Blazor components